Compiletest

 , and once with --cfg baz

-You can also customize headers and expected error messages to a particular
+You can also customize directives and expected error messages to a particular

 revision.
 To do this, add [revision-name]